sestaton/sgd-website/README.md

 In most cases, it is easier to just use `nodemon` to watch for changes, which allows you to skip all the `gulp` stuff.
 The following command will start the server and log the port that is open to the console.

     npm start

+The web fonts and browser dependencies are all on github and handled by the build process to avoid issues with library versions.
+If you have issues with these libraries or specific problems on certain browsers or platforms (e.g., mobile devices), you may want to update these dependencies:

+    bower install

+Be sure to test these changes to make sure everything is working, and also update the changes in the package files (bower.json and package.json) and lockfile before pushing any updates to github.

 # License/Author